i2p/i2p.www/i2p2www/spec/proposals/156-ecies-routers.rst

 Then test and support ECIES routers building tunnels with a mix of ElGamal and ECIES hops.

-Then enable tunnel building through ECIES routers.
+Then enable tunnel building through ECIES routers with a minimum version TBD.

 Target release: 0.9.49 or 0.9.50, early-mid 2021